Yolantele/interest_calculator_kata/readme.md

 * The calculations must be triggered onChange of any input, to give live feedback on the input data.
 The performance (try the slider) should be reasonable.
 * You can use any tech stack on the client you like to manage app state and server communication (e.g. Redux with Thunk/Saga/other API client, Relay/Apollo/GraphQL etc.)

-### Our Guidance

-The challenge should not take any more than 2-4 hours.
-You do not need to complete the challenge in one go.

-Although the API might be returning relatively straightforward content, please try and write the API code as if you were building something more complex.
-We would like to gain an idea of how you would go about structuring API code.

-Feel free to make any changes to the UI you see fit, although please don't prioritise styling!
-Something basic will do just fine.

-Do you test drive your code?
-This is something we value - any indicator of BDD/TDD would make us smile.

-When you are finished, you should send us a link to the codebase, preferably via git (e.g. github) showing multiple commits, so we can see its evolution.